invoiceninja/invoiceninja/docs/update.rst

 https://download.invoiceninja.com

+If you have trouble updating you can manually load /update to check for errors.

 ..
 TIP:: We recommend using this `shell script <https://pastebin.com/j657uv9A>`_ to automate the update process, run it as a daily cron to automatically keep your app up to date.

 If you're moving servers make sure to copy over the .env file.

-If the auto-update fails you can manually run the update with the following commands.
+You can manually run the update with the following commands.
 Once completed add ``?clear_cache=true`` to the end of the URL to clear the application cache.

-A common error with shared hosting is "open_basedir restriction in effect", if you see this you'll need to either temporarily modify your open_basedir settings or run the update from the command line.

 .. code-block:: shell